The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: The one-way translucent attack

 We pay attention to the fact that $\mbox{Tr}\rho_{0,\mbox{ E}}=\mbox{Tr}\rho_{1,\mbox{ E}}=1/2$.
 The probability $P_{\mbox{ E}}$ that Eve recognizes the difference between $\rho_{0,\mbox{ E}}$ and $\rho_{1,\mbox{ E}}$ is given by

 where $||X||_{\mbox{ t}}=\mbox{Tr}|X|$ and $|X|=\sqrt{X^{\dagger}X}$ for an arbitrary operator $X$ \cite{Nielsen2000,Fuchs1999}.

 However, it is very difficult for us to express $||\rho_{0,\mbox{ E}}-\rho_{1,\mbox{ E}}||_{\mbox{ t}}$ in a closed form in terms of elementary functions because we have to solve a quartic equation in an algebraic manner.
-Eve's strategy of the collective attack has the three real parameters $a$, $b$, and $F$ as shown in Equations~(\ref{state-fourth-Eve-1}), (\ref{state-fourth-Eve-2}), (\ref{alpha-vector}), (\ref{gamma-vector}), (\ref{gamma-vector-3}), and (\ref{beta-vector-4}).
-We set the relation given by Equation~(\ref{condition-a-b-F}) among them.
+Eve's strategy of the translucent attack has the three real parameters $a$, $b$, and $F$ as shown in Eqs.~(\ref{state-fourth-Eve-1}), (\ref{state-fourth-Eve-2}), (\ref{alpha-vector}), (\ref{gamma-vector}), (\ref{delta-vector-3}), and (\ref{beta-vector-4}).
+We set the relation given by Eq.~(\ref{condition-a-b-F}) among them.
 Thus, we can obtain $P_{\mbox{ E}}$ and $F$ with numerical calculations in the following procedure.